© All Rights Reserved hayden111

 Antigua is a small colonial town just outside Guatemala City, which was once the Guatemalan capital.
 It is placed on the Unesco World Heritage List.
 Right up your alley if you like your alleys to be lined with colonial architecture.
 Look out for Guatemala's unique squat, Baroque-embellished churches.

-Quetzaltenango also known as Xela, this picturesque town attracts more long term travelers who are serious about learning Spanish in one of it's many language schools, or volunteering with one of the many NGOs based in the town.
+Quetzaltenango, also known as Xela, is a picturesque town attracting more long term travelers who are serious about learning Spanish in one of it's many language schools, or volunteering with one of the many NGOs based in the town.
 Quetzaltenango is also a great place to organize some fantastic volcano hikes, or day trips to sites of interest in the surrounding region.